TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 # Intro

 Around a month ago I released Grafily v.0.3.0.
-I was really happy to reach this mailstone.
+I was really happy to reach this milestone.
 Grafily is the most algorithmically challenging project so far and I had a lot of enjoyment working on it.
 The fact that I use this tool personally in the scope of my own family research makes me happy.